JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

-We detect Ly$\alpha$ emission in six $z>7$ galaxies in the CEERS spectroscopic sample (see Table~\ref{tab:lya_line}).
-Two of the six (CEERS-1027, Fig.~\ref{fig:spectra_lya_1d}, CEERS-44, Fig.~\ref{fig:spectra_prism}) are newly-confirmed as Ly$\alpha$ emitters in these observations.
-Both are strong Ly$\alpha$ emitters for $z\gtrsim 7$, with rest-frame EWs of 77.6~\AA\ (CEERS-44) and 20.4~\AA\ (CEERS-1027).
-The other four are previously confirmed Ly$\alpha$ emitters, including CEERS-1019 \citep{Zitrin2015}, CEERS-1029 \citep{Larson2022}, CEERS-686 \citep{Jung2022}, and CEERS-698 \citep{Roberts-Borsani2016,Stark2017}.
-Each of these four show UV continuum emission in the CEERS spectra, allowing us to compute Ly$\alpha$ EWs.
+Each of CEERS-1019, CEERS-1029, CEERS-686, and CEERS-698 show UV continuum emission in the CEERS spectra, allowing us to compute Ly$\alpha$ EWs.
+Here we compute Ly$\alpha$ EW using the average continuum flux between rest-frame $1225$~\AA\ and $1255$~\AA, which minimizes the contribution from nearby absorption features \citep[e.g.,][]{Kornei2010,Stark2010}.
 The derived values range between $4.2$~\AA\ (CEERS-1029) and $41.9$~\AA\ (CEERS-686).
-In three of the four galaxies, the Ly$\alpha$ EWs are consistent (within $1\sigma$ uncertainties) with the ground-based measurements from MOSFIRE.
+In three of these four galaxies, the Ly$\alpha$ EWs are consistent (within $1\sigma$ uncertainties) with the ground-based measurements from MOSFIRE.
 In the case of CEERS-1019, the offset is just outside of the $1\sigma$ confidence interval.
 The ground-based Ly$\alpha$ EW measurement is $28^{+14}_{-11}$~\AA, with the large uncertainty due to the presence of an OH sky line near the Ly$\alpha$ feature.
 The NIRSpec observations suggest the EW is much lower ($9.8\pm2.4$~\AA).
 The NIRSpec micro-shutter is centered on the two brightest clumps of the galaxy, as revealed in NIRCam imaging.
 It is possible that the MOSFIRE observations may have picked up additional Ly$\alpha$ emission associated with a fainter clump outside of the NIRSpec micro-shutter.
 Given the impact of the sky line on the ground-based Ly$\alpha$ measurement, we will adopt the NIRSpec value as fiducial in our analysis, but we will comment on how our results would change if the MOSFIRE value is correct.

 The transmission of Ly$\alpha$ through a partially neutral IGM depends on the velocity profile of the line as it emerges from the galaxy.
 Ly$\alpha$ is typically observed with a positive velocity offset relative to the systemic redshift of its host galaxy, owing largely to resonant scattering effects (whereby the redshifted component mostly has its origin in line photons that are backscattered from outflowing gas on the far side of the galaxy).
 The larger the velocity offset ($\Delta v_{\rm{Ly\alpha}}$), the further Ly$\alpha$ photons will be shifted into the damping wing profile before they encounter neutral hydrogen.
 If velocity offsets in galaxies at $z\gtrsim7$ are large enough, the transmission of Ly$\alpha$ will be less impacted by the neutral IGM \citep[e.g.,][]{Dijkstra2011,Stark2017,Mason2018b,Hashimoto2019,Endsley2022b}.